apache/mesos/docs/upgrades.md

 * Mesos 1.0 introduces authorization support for several HTTP endpoints.
 Note that some of these endpoints are used by the web UI, and thus using the web UI in a cluster with authorization enabled will require that ACLs be set appropriately.
 Please refer to the [authorization documentation](authorization.md) for details.

-* The endpoints with coarse grained authorization enabled are:
+* The endpoints with coarse-grained authorization enabled are:
   - `/files/debug`
   - `/logging/toggle`
   - `/metrics/snapshot`